kevinblumenfeld/Posh365/Posh365/docs/Connect-Cloud.md

 Office 365 tenant name, for example, either contoso or contoso.onmicrosoft.com must be provided with -Tenant parameter.
 Additionally, if more than one username will be used against a single tenant, use the -User parameter (for the second username and on).
 Use anything unique to that username so the credential can be properly saved.
 Both the -Tenant and -User parameters are positional so it's not necessary to type -Tenant or -User.
 The -Tenant parameter is mandatory while the -User parameter is optional.

-For example, _Connect-ToCloud Contoso -Exchange_ demonstrates how it is not necessary to use the -User parameter and how the -Tenant parameter is positional.
-However, say I want to connect to the Contoso tenant as _frank@contoso.com_  I could use _Connect-ToCloud Contoso Frank -Exchange_
+For example, _Connect-Cloud Contoso -Exchange_ demonstrates how it is not necessary to use the -User parameter and how the -Tenant parameter is positional.
+However, say I want to connect to the Contoso tenant as _frank@contoso.com_  I could use _Connect-Cloud Contoso Frank -Exchange_

 When just connecting to Azure, it is still required to provide a Tenant, anything that uniquely identifies it.